Top 10 Epoxy Flooring Buyer FAQs

 How long should epoxy flooring last?

 Thin or poorly installed coatings may fail in 1–2 years.
-Properly engineered multi-layer systems can last 10–20+ years depending on traffic and maintenance.
+Properly engineered multi-layer systems designed for the traffic load it will see and properly installed can last 10–20+ years.

 Next Steps